sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 ## About old versions of Sparkle

-Apps containing Sparkle version 1.5b6 will not pass code signing verification in OS X El Capitan due to broken symlinks included in the framework.
+Apps containing Sparkle version 1.5b6 will not pass code signing verification in macOS El Capitan due to broken symlinks included in the framework.

 We've reviewed update verification code and made it stricter in the current versions.
 If you must use old versions of Sparkle, please use it with appcast feed and update downloads over HTTPS only.